Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: High-Level Planning

 \section{High-Level Planning}

-We perform high-level planning using a multi-stage, sampling-based approach that quickly generates collision-free paths to a goal state.
-Our algorithm is multi-modal in that it plans motions that can alternate between segments of walking and jumping.
-The planner is practical for hardware implementation not only because of the speed at which it runs, but also because it selects a trajectory that is maximally robust according to the metric defined in Section IV.B.
+The goal of the high-level planner is to generate geometric motion plans that are feasible and collision-free.
+The high-level planner operates in a cascaded manner: we first use a sampling-based planner to find a coarse collision-free path to the goal (Section~\ref{ssec:sampling-coarse-plan}), and then refine this path to ensure dynamic feasibility of the jumps within it (Section~\ref{ssec:motion-plan-refinement}).

-\subsection{Onboard perception and mapping}
+\subsection{Onboard Perception and Mapping}

 Onboard perception, mapping, and state estimation are handled via a suite of Intel RealSense cameras.
-Terrain data is obtained in the form of a point cloud using a D435 camera and is inserted into a height map~\cite{fankhauser2016universal}.
-This height map is robot-centric and is propagated using a 200Hz pose estimate produced by the T265 camera.
+Terrain data is obtained as a point cloud from the D435 camera and is inserted into a height map~\cite{fankhauser2016universal}.
+This robot-centric height map is propagated using a 200Hz pose estimate produced by the T265 camera.
 The terrain is subsequently filtered and segmented into flat surfaces~\cite{ester1996density}.
-The reader is referred to~\cite{dudzik2020robust} for a more detailed description of our setup.
+In this work, we manually map the terrain before each test by pitching and yawing the robot; perception-aware planning, while preferred, is outside the scope of this paper.